calebmer/calebmer.github.io/_posts/2019-07-09-my-adventures-writing-a-virtualized-list.md

 - Can I justify the change to contributors?

 This is a lot of work and slows down shipping.
-To me, it‘s more valuable to live on a fork for a few months and fix bugs for users _immediately_ then to make users wait a few months for a proper open source release with the change.
+To me, it‘s more valuable to live on a fork for a few months and fix bugs for users _immediately_ than to make users wait a few months for a proper open source release with the change.

 The best part of open source is that it’s, well, open.
 You have the power to